History of the Philippines (900–1565): Politics

-Emergence of Independent polities
+Emergence of independent polities

 Early settlements, referred to as barangays, ranged from 20 to 100 families on the coast, and around 150–200 people in more interior areas.
 Coastal settlements were connected over water, with much less contact occurring between highland and lowland areas.
 By the 1300s, a number of the large coastal settlements had emerged as trading centers, and became the focal point of societal changes.
 Some polities had exchanges with other states across Asia.

-Polities founded in the Philippines from the 10th–16th centuries include Maynila, Tondo, Namayan, Kumintang, Pangasinan, Caboloan, Cebu, Butuan, Maguindanao, Buayan, Lanao, Sulu, and Ma-i.
+Polities founded in the Philippines from the 10th to 16th century include Pila, Maynila, Tondo, Namayan, Kumintang, Pangasinan, Caboloan, Cebu, Butuan, Maguindanao, Buayan, Lanao, Sulu, and Ma-i.
 Among the nobility were leaders called datus, responsible for ruling autonomous groups called barangay or dulohan.
 When these barangays banded together, either to form a larger settlement or a geographically looser alliance group, the more esteemed among them would be recognized as a "paramount datu", rajah, or sultan which headed the community state.
 There is little evidence of large-scale violence in the archipelago prior to the 2nd millennium AD, and throughout these periods population density is thought to have been low.